jetztgradnet/grails-osgi-plugin/docs/README-grailswiki.txt

 The bundle context is available from Grails' parent ApplicationContext as bean @bundleContext@ .
 It can be injected into all Spring-managed beans, i.e. all Grails artifacts, like Controllers, Services, etc.

-In order to get a reference to the BundleContext, a artifact needs to define a reference with the name @bundleContext@ .
+In order to get a reference to the BundleContext, an artifact needs to define a reference with the name @bundleContext@ .

 Example: controller accessing bundle context